mpaperno/MSFSTouchPortalPlugin/README.md

 Auto-generated documentation on all actions, states, and settings can be found in [DOCUMENTATION.MD](DOCUMENTATION.MD).

+**NEW IN THE WIKI:** Assets - [Pages, Buttons, & Graphics](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics) to get started with.

 ## Installation & Usage

 1. Get the latest release of this plugin from the  [Releases](https://github.com/mpaperno/MSFSTouchPortalPlugin/releases) page.